Contactc.c.m.rindt@ tue.nl +31 40 247 2978 Gemini zuid 2.125

 Camilo Rindt received his MSc and PhD from TU/e.
-In addition to his work as Associate Professor, he is also Graduate Program Director of the Master’s programs Mechanical Engineering, Sustainable Engineering Technology and Systems & Control.
+In addition to his work as Associate Professor, he is also Program Director of the Master’s programs Sustainable Engineering Technology and Systems & Control.
+Besides, he is Graduate Program Director of Automotive Systems.
 As a PhD and postdoc, he has worked in the field of biomedical engineering on experimental and numerical analyses of blood flow in the carotid artery bifurcation.

 Characterization of microencapsulated and impregnated porous host materials based on calcium chloride for thermochemical energy storageApplied Energy (2018)

 Direct numerical simulation of the thermal dehydration reaction in a TGA experimentApplied Thermal Engineering (2018)

 Development of a validated 2D model for flow, moisture and heat transport in a packed bed reactor using MRI experiment and a lab-scale reactor setupInternational Journal of Heat and Mass Transfer (2017)